After successfully starting a blog, you need to speed up WordPress site.

-As I have told above, Speed is a major ranking factor.
+As I have told above, Speed is a major ranking factor for SEO, aka search engine optimization.
 Everybody ignores a lazy website.
 Not only for Desktop but also you need to consider for Mobile as well.

 Google is also acute for mobile users for ranking factor.
 Now everyone has access to the internet through their smartphones, and there is also increase in mobile page views for every site.